What is a DBQ?

 There are several avenues for obtaining a DBQ:

-• The VA: If you don’t provide a Disability Benefits Questionnaire (DBQ) for your claim, a VA examiner is required to complete one.
+- The VA C&P Examiner: If you don’t provide a completed DBQ for your claim, a VA C&P examiner is required to complete one.
 The VA examiner may use the information in your medical record to complete the DBQ, or they may contact you to conduct a video exam or even an in-person examination.

 Tips for the DBQ Exam

-• Be ready to communicate openly with your doctor about your condition, symptoms, and how they affect your daily life.
+Be ready to communicate openly with the examiner about your condition, symptoms, and how they affect your daily life.

 Important Fraud Alert

-It is crucial to maintain the integrity of the DBQ (Disability Benefits Questionnaire) process.
+It’s important to maintain the integrity of the DBQ process.
 The Office of Inspector General has recently issued a fraud alert regarding medical examiners who are charging veterans a percentage of future payouts for DBQ completion.
 This practice is both unethical and illegal.

 It’s important to note that Valor 4 Vet charges flat fees for DBQ completion, ensuring the protection of all parties’ interests.
 You may read more about the fraud alert here.